 On many of our trips there will be an element of 'group kit' which will be shared amongst our guests.
 As mountain people you will be used to team work and working together to the mutual benefit and safety of the group.

 The 'group kit' will be minimal and usually just a case of sharing a few lightweight 'survival shelters'.
 For example on a week-long trip you may carry a small shelter for just one day before passing it on to the next person.

 If you are booking a trip in winter there will be a few additional safety items.
 These will be distributed in such a way that no one is over burdened.

 Other group items necessary for safety and comfort will be carried by your guide/instructor.

 When booking a holiday as a solo traveller a twin bedded room comprising of two single beds, is booked as standard.
 This will be with someone of the same gender unless you request to pay extra for your own room.
-Single rooms are often limited in supply so if you would like to pay a supplement for a single room we urge you to get in touch as soon as possible.
-The full week long trip has a single supplement of £350.
+If you would like to pay a supplement for a single room we urge you to get in touch as soon as possible.
+The extra price for a single room is £350.

 Please note your guide/instructors have complete discretion to make a daily decision on whether or not to take the advertised route based on the weather and the ability of the members of the group.
 They have our authority to make any route changes they believe are necessary in the interests of safety and enjoyment.

 For our snowshoeing trips your guide will be a fully qualified and experienced International Mountain Leader and for cross country ski trips you will be with a fully qualified professional BASI Nordic Ski Instructor or equivalent.
 BASI is the British Association of Snowsport Instructors.